Just a Little off the Sides: Haircuts

-Tip: You can actually estimate how long someone has been in basic training, depending on which branch you're in, by the length of their hair.
-Brand new male recruits have virtually no hair at all, those who have been there a week or two have a little bit of stubble, and those who are getting ready to graduate have an inch or so of hair showing.
+Tip: You actually can estimate how long someone has been in basic training, depending on which branch you're in, by the length of their hair.
+New male recruits have virtually no hair at all, those who have been there a week or two have a little bit of stubble, and those who are getting ready to graduate have an inch or so of hair showing.

 Except for the Navy, women do not have to get their hair cut.
 However, when in uniform (which is all the time in basic training), women must wear their hair in such a way that the hair does not protrude past the bottom of the collar, and is not below the eyebrows.
 If your bangs are grown out, they must be long enough to be tied into a bun.

 Navy gals, you will get your hair cut so that it meets the preceding standards at all times.
 You can let your hair grow back after basic training, as long as you continue to wear it in such a way that you meet the standards while in uniform.

 In basic training, you take group showers.
 There's no way out of communal showers.
 They're required.
 Everyone in your barracks will enter the shower room assigned to your barracks when commanded.
 The shower area is one large tiled room with multiple shower heads along the walls.
 Your instructor will give you a time limit for your shower and tell you when you may take your shower during the day or night.

 Warning: In Marine Corps boot camp, the first couple of weeks will be spent doing things "by the numbers."
 This is true for hygiene time as well.
 When everyone is packed into their showering area, a drill instructor will give you an allotted time (by counting down from a certain number) to clean individual parts of your body and then rinse.
 Being able to take a full shower without a DI giving commands is also a rite of passage.